yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/ebean.md

     lazy val root = (project in file(".")).enablePlugins(PlayJava,PlayEbean)
     ```

-1. If your default port is already in use or you want to change the port, change the settings by adding `.settings(PlayKeys.playDefaultPort := 8080)` to the `build.sbt` file:
+1. If your default port is already in use or you want to change the port, change the settings by adding `.settings(PlayKeys.playDefaultPort := 8080)` to the `build.sbt` file as shown below:

     ```sbt
     lazy val root = (project in file(".")).enablePlugins(PlayJava,PlayEbean).settings(PlayKeys.playDefaultPort := 8080)